James-G-Hill/Pangu-Text-Adventure/README.md

 	- The Dragon

 Pangue must bring the creatures together as a team to push the earth and sky apart.
+The creatures are entered into a list when the player 'takes' them.
+When the list is complete the player can end the game via the 'push(yin)' or 'push(yang)' commands.

 # Limited resource #

 The limited resource is time.
 After 18,000 years Pangu will die.
-Each action in the game represents 500 years.
+Each movement between environments in the game represents 1000 years.
-If Pangu dies before the earth and sky are separated then the ying and yang will mix together again.
+If Pangu dies before the earth and sky are separated then the yin and yang will mix together again.
+The number of years remaining is contained in a fact that re-asserted with arithmetic after each movement.

 ### What is this repository for? ###